The Invasion (film): Plot

 After a Space Shuttle crashes on Earth, an intelligent fungus-like organism is discovered on the scattered wreckage across the United States.
 Soon afterward, people begin behaving strangely, showing detachment and a loss of emotion.
 Among the first affected is Tucker Kaufman, a CDC official investigating the crash.
-His ex-wife, psychiatrist Carol Bennell, notices that patients and friends insist their loved ones are "not themselves," while her young son Oliver observes similar unusual behavior in his peers.
+His ex-wife, psychiatrist Carol Bennell, notices that patients and friends insist that their loved ones are "not themselves," while her young son Oliver observes similar unusual behavior in his peers.

 On Halloween, Oliver finds a disturbing patch of skin on a partygoer, initially thought to be makeup, which Carol connects to reports of a mysterious flu.
 She takes the sample to her friend Dr. Ben Driscoll for analysis.
 Carol and Oliver then witness a car accident in which a troubled woman is run over.
 When Carol approaches to give a witness statement, an emotionless police officer dismisses her and records only her license plate.
 Later, Carol and Ben attend dinner with Czech diplomat Belicec, his wife Luddie, and Russian diplomat Yorish.
 Carol is also attacked at home by a stranger posing as a census worker, intensifying her fear of a widespread threat.

 Ben and his colleague Dr. Stephen Galeano determine that the organism takes control of people during REM sleep.
 They also find that some individuals are immune, including those who have suffered from brain-affecting illnesses such as encephalitis or ADEM.
 Oliver is immune due to an episode of ADEM he experienced as a child, making him potentially vital to finding a cure.
 Carol joins Ben at the Belicecs’ home to investigate further and witnesses transformations in Yorish and a friend of the Belicecs.

-Carol goes to Tucker's house, where he and several colleagues confront her, claiming the altered humans represent a better world.
+Carol goes to Tucker's house, where he and several colleagues confront her, claiming that the altered humans represent a better world.
 When she refuses to join them, Tucker infects her by spitting into her face.
 Carol escapes and reunites with Ben and Oliver.
 Ben is later converted by the organism and tries to persuade Carol to accept the infection, but she shoots him in the leg and flees with Oliver.

 Galeano and his team travel to Fort Detrick in Maryland to develop a cure using Oliver's immunity.
 Carol and Oliver remain protected while scientists create a vaccine, eventually eradicating the epidemic.
 Those who were changed regain their emotions while having no memory of their past actions.
 Carol and Ben are reunited, and Oliver remains safe, as the immediate threat of the organism is eliminated.